-Based on Social Learning Theory [28], the programme involves parenting principles, such as praising each other, managing anger and stress, joint problem-solving, non-violent discipline, rules and routines, keeping adolescents safe in the community, and responding to crises.
-In addition, the programme includes economic strengthening components of family budgeting and saving sessions.
-Sessions included songs, collaborative problem-solving techniques (not didactic methods) and traditional stories, role-play, modelling and stress reduction activities.
+Based on Social Learning Theory [31], the programme included a set of 14 psychosocial sessions designed to improve the parent-child relationship and family cohesion and harmony, to promote non-violent discipline, and to encourage the family members to spend quality time together.
+In addition to the parent-child relationship, the programme also emphasized certain parenting principles as important for maintaining healthy family relationships, such as complimenting each other, engaging in joint problem-solving, implementing rules and routines, responding to crises together, establishing clear communication strategies, and applying mindfulness practices to reduce stress and anger levels.
+For example, mindfulness practices included taking a pause – a brief breath-awareness activity – and a body relaxation exercise in which participants gave focused attention to each part of their body, aimed at reducing stress.
+Participants practiced mindful movement exercises at the beginning of each session.

+All sessions used collaborative problem-solving techniques (not didactic methods), traditional stories, role-play, modelling, and stress-reduction activities.
+In addition to its psychosocial elements, the programme also included core economic components designed to improve families’ financial status, including: (1) encouraging families to save some of their earnings through presenting a short play that addressed common financial challenges; (2) teaching fundamental financial skills, such as budgeting and saving through visual budgeting exercises; and (3) motivating mental commitment to saving by clearly defining family saving goals and making a practical family financial plan.
 The programme was designed for low-resource settings with no technology (such as video) or literacy requirements.
+For further details about the programme, please see Cluver et al. [30].

 Participants were encouraged to engage in home practice in the week following each session.
-For participants unable to attend sessions due to illness or disability, catch-up meetings were arranged to give brief session content at home or in the hospital.
-A simple lunch was included at the beginning of each session as many participants found difficulty in concentrating due to hunger.
-The programme was delivered by local community members, who were trained by a local NGO, Clowns Without Borders South Africa, and supported through weekly supervision.
+For participants unable to attend sessions because of illness or disability, make-up meetings were arranged at home or in the hospital to provide brief session content.
+A simple lunch was included at the beginning of each session because many participants found it difficult to concentrate owing to hunger.
+The programme was delivered by local community members who were trained by a local non-governmental organisation (NGO), Clowns Without Borders South Africa, and supported through weekly supervision.

 Control group

+Dyads in the control group received one session (five hours) of a hygiene programme called ‘SinoSoap’.
+The control condition was not related to parenting practice, but addressed hygiene and sanitation handwashing activities, in order to increase the likelihood of retention in the control groups.
+This control activity was unlikely to influence any primary or secondary outcomes.

-Dyads in the control group received a one session (five hours) of hygiene programme called “SinoSoap”.
-This programme was implemented by the NGO “Clown without Borders” in South Africa, and involved drama-based skills-building on safe water conservation and hand washing for children.
+The programme was implemented by the Clowns without Borders NGO in South Africa and involved drama-based skill building on safe water conservation and hand washing for children.
 The session was delivered through performance and activities.
-All children received a soap which – when used – had a small toy inside.
+All children received soap which, when used, revealed a small toy inside.

 Measurements

-Parents\caregivers and adolescents completed self-report questionnaires, using tablets at baseline, 1 month post-intervention and 5–9 months following the intervention.
-All questionnaires were pre-piloted with local adolescents and parents\caregivers.
-All measurements were translated into isiXhosa, one of the 11 official languages spoken in South Africa, and back-translated.
+Parents/caregivers and adolescents completed self-report questionnaires using tablets at baseline, at 1 month after the intervention, and at 5 to 9 months after the intervention.
+All questionnaires were pre-piloted with local adolescents and parents/caregivers.
+All measurements were translated into isiXhosa, one of the 11 official languages spoken in South Africa, and then back-translated.